Scalability in a digital project illustration.

 In contrast, lack of scalability may cause performance failures, leading to audience loss and, accordingly, extra costs spent on attempts to improve resistance.

-There are numerous approaches to building scalable web applications.
-This post will reveal the key steps to creating a scalable web application, drawing on the extensive expertise of the Acropolium team.
-Also, you will learn the benefits of such a solution, popular frameworks, and examples of successful cases.
+This post will reveal how to create scalable web application, drawing on the extensive expertise of the Acropolium dedicated team.
+Also, you will learn the benefits of such a solution, popular front-end and back-end frameworks, and examples of successful cases.

 What is Web Application Scalability

-A simple definition of a web app’s scalability is the product’s ability to withstand greater loads due to the increased number of users.
+A web app’s scalability is the product’s ability to withstand greater loads due to the increased number of users without a significant degradation in response time or overall system efficiency.

 If your web app is about to serve a few hundred users with no prospects of significant growth, scalability might be an unreasonable waste of time and money.
 However, it’s a must-have for a modern startup or business that is about to increase the number of customers and serve a large audience’s needs.